 The effects of IIoT in production

 The effects of the introduction of IIoT are many, such as transparency within the manufacturing plants, over remote locations, the supply chain and the external suppliers.
-IIoT bridges the gaps that are not covered by either modern ERP systems or MES systems, such as monitoring and managing the condition of equipment, machine utilization, real-time location of tools and materials, which can lead to up to 20% increase of production output on the same production lines.
+IIoT bridges the gaps that either modern ERP systems or MES systems do not cover, such as monitoring and managing the condition of equipment, machine utilization, and real-time location of tools and materials, which can lead to up to 20% increase of production output on the same production lines.

 IIoT also enabled a change in the monitoring of product quality through the production process, which goes from controlling individual product properties to controlling and managing machine parameters, which significantly increases process stability and, consequently, product quality.
-IIoT allows you to control the proper use of machines, devices, and tools, which extends their service life and improves their reliability.
+It also allows you to control the proper use of machines, devices, and tools, which extends their service life and improves their reliability.
 More advanced applications are moving from control to preventive maintenance systems.
-It is estimated that improvements in the management and maintenance of production assets could save companies more than 300 billion Euros per year.
+The estimation of how much companies could save if there are improvements in the management and maintenance of production assets is more than 300 billion Euros per year.

 And the biggest challenge is data engineering

 When implementing IIoT solutions companies most often face the following challenges:

 - High investment costs and uncertainty about its profitability

 The introduction of IIoT involves several categories of investment, including hardware (sensors, networking, disk space), software (databases, integration platforms, analytics tools), human resources (technical support, administrators, developers, consultants) and others.
 The return on investment also depends on the speed of IIoT deployment.

 - Data security